-The dough can also be made in a food processor by mixing the flour, butter, and salt in the bowl of the processor on a pulse setting.
+The dough can also be made in a bowl of a food processor by mixing the flour, butter, and salt on a pulse setting.
 When the mixture resembles breadcrumbs, add the water, slowly, through the funnel until the dough comes together in a ball.
 Cover with plastic wrap and chill as above.

 Use cooking apples, or Bramley Apples, for the best filling.
 "Eating apples" don't soften the same way and are too sweet.
 If you don't have any cooking apples on hand, then opt for a sharp apple like a Granny Smith.

 How to Store or Freeze

 Yes, you can freeze a pie.
 It is best to freeze it uncooked, though.
 Wrap the unbaked pie in plastic wrap—at least a couple of layers.
 Then, place the wrapped pie in a large freezer bag.
 It will keep for up to three months in the freezer.
 When ready to bake, make sure to cut slits in the top crust to let the steam come out while it is baking.

 Why is my pie runny?